 - Activities – We have activities for all four seasons!
 In the summer, the most popular activities include swimming, hiking, walking the beautiful trails, water activities i.e. fishing, boating, kayaking, canoeing and surfing.
 There are many magnificent golf courses in the area with incredible landscaping and greenery that makes for a great day with friends and family.
 Furthermore, there is camping, biking, and music in the parks to name a few more.
 We can’t forget about the shoreline with white sand beaches and the boardwalks!
 It’s a perfect spot to sit on the beach and watch the colourful sunsets.
 In the winter, we have cross country skiing, snowshoeing, snowmobiling and Blue Mountain isn’t far away for those of you who enjoy skiing or snowboarding!

 - No Traffic – There are no 6 lane highways in the area where you end up spending hours sitting in traffic.
-Bruce County mostly consists of quiet country roads with amazing scenery of the fields, windmills and hills.
+Grey & Bruce Counties mostly consists of quiet country roads with amazing scenery of the fields, windmills and hills.
+You’ll never sit in stop and go traffic again on your commute (unless there’s an accident).

 - Distance to the Major Cities – Less than a 3-hour drive to the Cities (Toronto, Hamilton, KW, Guelph) – I call this an advantage because the Cities are not too close, but not too far away!